gokublue007/Park-Pass/README.md

 ## Our Task

 ```
-Our task was to create a website with a SEO to every single National Park in the U.S.
+Our task was to create a website that can provide information related to any and every National Park in the U.S. requiring only the name of the National Park as input.

 ```